By: Julia on μβ

 it forces the learner to get a grasp of many specific tricks at the same time.

 such.
-The definition it corresponds to is Car(Motor m), the required mental
+The definition it corresponds to is Car(Motor m)

 load here is just unnecessary.